thesyaf/different-code-test/README.md

 ## Approach

 As first and last weeks of the rent may not be a complete cycle, they were calculated seperately.
+All complete cycles are calculated and rendered into the table.
+Each tenant is captured through react router params to determine which id to request from the API.

 ## Packages Used